Britigan History, Family Crest & Coats of Arms

 Early History of the Britigan family

-Another 187 words (13 lines of text) covering the years 1454, 1710, 1752, and 1827 are included under the topic Early Britigan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Britigan research.
+Another 53 words (4 lines of text) covering the years 1454, 1710, 1752, and 1827 are included under the topic Early Britigan History in all our PDF Extended History products and printed products wherever possible.

 Britigan Spelling Variations